datalad-handbook/book/docs/basics/101-105-install.rst

 apparently downloaded the *full* dataset accidentally.
 "Is there a way to get rid of file contents in dataset, too?", they ask.
 "Yes", the lecturer responds, "you can remove file contents by using :dlcmd:`drop`.
-This is really helpful to save disk space for data you can easily re-obtain, for example".
+This is really helpful to save disk space for data you can easily reobtain, for example".

 .. index::
    pair: drop; DataLad command